Coding Adventure: TEACHER NOTES

 STEP 3: WRITE

-Write www.codemonkey.com/hour-of-code/coding-adventure/ on your whiteboard so students can easily begin.
+Write www.codemonkey.com/hour-of-code/coding-adventure/ on the board so students know where to begin.

-- Computer Science: the art of blending human ideas and digital tools to create anything from phone apps, animated movies, robots and more!
+- Computer Science: the art of blending human ideas and digital tools to create anything from phone apps, animated movies, and robots.

 - Program: a set of instructions for your computer to follow.